Force Plate User Manual

 Suggested Experiments

 - Analyze a crouched jump.
 Start with knees bent, hands on hips.
 Do NOT lower your body further; jump up only.
-Do not move arms.
+Do not move your arms.
 This very artificial jump is easier to analyze than a natural jump.

 - Use the impulse of the force to find the change in momentum; find the jumper’s velocity at take-off to estimate the jump height.